MariusSchiffer/esp32-keyble/README.md

 - register user feature
 - error handling
 - more endpoints like IP, uptime, etc.
+- a command queue topic to get commands while the bridge was busy
 - a nice 3D printed housing

 Beside the ESP32 solutions, I have a modded verison of oyooyo's first implementaion running on a Pi Zero, with 5 locks permanently connected at the same time a (Batterys last around 2 month).
 The locks are managed with Node Red and integrated in a Loxone Smart Home with a Doorbird and an external RFID reader.
 If I have time I will upload this to github too.